nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **If running `java -jar internbuddy.jar` gives error**, such as terminal displaying an error, ensure that Java 17 or higher is installed.
+3. **If running `java -jar internbuddy.jar` gives errors**, such as terminal displaying an error, ensure that Java 17 or higher is installed.
 Run `java -version` to check your version.
 For Mac users, check if you have followed the advisory given [here](https://nus-cs2103-ay2425s1.github.io/website/admin/programmingLanguages.html).
 4. **Indicating multiple `APPLICATION_STATUS` in `apply` command**, if you specify more than one `APPLICATION_STATUS` (eg: `apply n/SWE Intern d/Requires Java as/APPLIED as/OA`) will result in InternBuddy in applying the last `APPLICATION_STATUS` (`OA` in the given example); provided that the last `APPLICATION_STATUS` is valid.
 5. **Indicating multiple parameters in `update` command**, if you specify multiple parameters with the same prefix, only the right most parameter will be used by InternBuddy. <br>
    For instance, `update c/1 app/2 as/OA c/2 app/3 app/4 as/REJECTED` will be read the same as `update c/2 app/4 as/REJECTED` and will run if the read values are valid.
 6. `INDEX`, `COMPANY_INDEX`, and `APPLICATION_INDEX` parameters are designed to support managing up to **1000 companies**, each with **1000 applications**.
 Entering values beyond this range (e.g., greater than 1000) may lead to **undefined behavior**, so please ensure indexes stay within the specified bounds.
 7. **The error message** for the `EMAIL` field in a company's details does not specify the exact reason for format violations (e.g., each segment of the `domain` between periods must be at least 2 characters long).
 For detailed formatting rules and examples, please refer to the notes in [features](#features).
 8. `InternBuddy` **currently accepts invalid phone numbers**, such as those exceeding 15 digits.
 Users who enter an incorrect phone number by mistake can correct it using the `edit` command.
-9. **Typo in error message for `withdraw`**, if you try to withdraw an application from a company with no applications, the message `NAME has no applications to update!`, when it should be `NAME has no applications to withdraw!`.
+9. **Typo in error message for `withdraw`**, if you try to withdraw an application from a company with no applications, the message displayed is: `NAME has no applications to update!`, when it should be `NAME has no applications to withdraw!`.
 10. `InternBuddy` **currently has no limit on the tag length.** However, with the default window size, the tag may overrun the screen if it exceeds 62 characters, causing the favourites star to no longer remain visible.
 If a tag length longer than 62 characters is required, adjustments to the window size can be made accordingly.

 [back to top](#internbuddy-user-guide)